Catholics Affirm Sola Scriptura

 Here

-are some examples of this affirmation from ten highly acclaimed
+are some examples of this affirmation from some highly acclaimed

 Evangelical and Protestant sources: